gmcn42/clumsyMIDI/README.md

 ```
 If you are asking yourself why it needs to be set to 38400 Baud: The line `dtoverlay=midi-uart0` causes the Pi's UART base clock to be slightly lowered, so that 38400 (a common RS232 baud rate) effectively becomes 31250 Baud which is MIDI-compatible.

-Now you when you run `aconnect -l` in another terminal, you should see a new MIDI client, something similar to
+Now you when run `aconnect -l` in another terminal, you should see a new MIDI client.
+Something similar to:
 ```
 client 128: 'ttymidi' [type=user,pid=920]
     0 'MIDI out     '